-A solo movie featuring Gotham’s biggest archvillain doesn’t sound like a bad idea.
-Scales are enormously tipped if the actor is already doing a promising job in what is being pegged as an Oscar-worthy display of acting skills in the offing.
+A solo movie featuring Gotham’s biggest archvillain might sound like a thought that has dawned many filmmakers.
+Scales get enormously tipped in favour of the idea if the actor is already doing a promising job in what is being pegged as an Oscar-worthy display of acting skills in the offing.

 Joker has had many origin stories.
-Sometimes it has almost been unbelievable owing to the multiplicity of the origin stories that have been advanced over the years.
+They’re rendered unbelievable owing to the a variety of them been advanced over the years.

 While Red hood was revealed to be the Joker in the ‘The Man Behind The Red Hood Batman Volume One‘ during Batman’s criminology class, he is shown a nameless lab worker who left his job at the Ace Chemicals plant to be a stand-up comedian in Batman: The Killing Joke.